2008–09 Serbian Cup

 The 2008–09 Serbian Cup season was the third season of the Serbian national football tournament.
-The competition started on 3 September 2008 and ended with the Final held on 21 May 2009.
-The defending champions were FK Partizan, who successfully defended their title.
+The competition started on 3 September 2008 and ended with the final on 21 May 2009.
+The defending champions FK Partizan successfully defended their title.

 Awards

 Preliminary round

 A preliminary round was held in order to reduce the number of teams competing in the next round to 32 and featured six teams from Serbian lower divisions.
 The matches were played on 3 September 2008.